Do you need a Georgian business bank account as a business owner in Georgia? The answer is, it depends. In this article I’ll cover:

-- For US citizens only, full compliance with the FATCA agreement, including sharing of your IRS information.
+- For US citizens only, full compliance with the FATCA agreement, including sharing your IRS information.

-This is not an exhaustive list and the bank has the right to refuse account opening without providing a reason.
-You do not need to be a resident of Georgia and, at this time, proof of local address is also not required.
+This is not an exhaustive list, and the bank has the right to refuse to open an account for you without providing a reason.

-For anything but the online banks, opening a business account as a foreigner has become very difficult.
+For anything apart from the online banks, opening a business account as a foreigner has become very difficult.
 The best strategy is dependent on your unique business setup and a number of other factors.
 If you need assistance with this, please contact us.

 What if I want to transfer large amounts from overseas?

-The bank may freeze your account until such time as you can prove the origin and legality of the received amount.
-They also have the right to reject the payment and close your account.
+The bank may freeze your account until you can prove the origin and legality of the transaction.
+They also have the right to reject the payment and even close your account.